dylan-lang/dylan-programming-book/source/offset.rst

  (str :: <string>, num :: <integer>, any-old-thing :: <object>)

-Assume that we are working in a listener, and already have defined the methods shown in `See Existing methods for decode-total-seconds. <offset.htm#49259>`_.
+Assume that we are working in a listener, and already have defined the methods shown in `Existing methods for decode-total-seconds. <offset.htm#49259>`_.
 Consider what happens when we define the method on *<time>* .
 The parameter list of the new method is not equivalent to the parameter list of any of the existing methods,